-The 1:1 process was co-designed by Service staff and acts as a gateway to the Service's newly co-designed uniformed promotion process.
-The Service's promotion process for Crew and Watch Managers is aligned to the NFCC Leadership Framework and Code of Ethics and was designed in partnership with the leadership consultancy group, representative bodies and HR to promote fair promotion opportunities for all.
+The 1:1 process was co-designed by Service staff and acts as a gateway to the Service's Crew and Watch Manager uniformed promotion process.
+The Service's promotion process for Crew and Watch Managers is aligned to the NFCC Leadership Framework and Code of Ethics and was originally designed in partnership with the leadership consultancy group, representative bodies and HR to promote fair promotion opportunities for all.
+Since its launch the process has undergone a number of reviews in response to staff feedback.
 A Learning and Development governance procedure is in place and sets out our approach to operational training competence and assessment.
-An annual training plan is regularly reviewed with progress monitored by the Head of
+An annual training plan is regularly reviewed with progress monitored by the Head of Learning and Organisational Development and is reported to the Service Delivery Team (SDT) and TRCG.